Zach's Shack: History

 Owner Zach Zelinger opened Zach's Shack in 2004.
 The business hosts an annual hot dog eating competition.
-Dave Chappelle reportedly visited the restaurant in 2013.

 Reception

 Douglas Perry included the restaurant in The Oregonian's 2008 list of Portland's best hot dogs.
 The newspaper's Michael Zusman wrote, "Most specialty vendors in Portland sling first-rate dogs, but 'best in show' goes to Zach's on account of the franks and, frankly, the vibe - a welcoming storefront usually jammed with tattooed twentysomethings."

 In 2012, Chris Onstad of the Portland Mercury called Zach's Shack "beloved and timeless".
 Drew Tyson included the business in Thrillist's 2015 list of "The 12 Best Hot Dog Spots in Portland".
 He wrote, "thanks to an evolving menu and the fact it stays open late, it's become one of the best dives on Hawthorne".
 Portland Monthly has recommended the Grateful Dog and said, "Fans of exotic wieners will be pleased as punch with the variety of dog offered at this hippie-themed Hawthorne dive".
 The magazine's Katherine Chew Hamilton and Nick Campigli included the restaurant in a 2021 list of "7 Must-Try Hot Dog Hotspots", writing:

 In 2017, Zach's Shack was a runner-up in the Best Hot Dog category and won third place in the Best Place to Play Pingpong category in Willamette Week's annual Best of Portland readers' poll.
 In 2022, Thom Hilton and Nathan Williams included the business in Eater Portland's 2022 lists of "14 Spots for Late-Night Dining in Portland" and "17 Places Serving Portland's Finest Hot Dogs", respectively.
+Williams also included Zach's Shack in a 2023 list of the city's "snappiest, juiciest" hot dogs.